 This post includes affiliate links to help fund our Disney travel and coffee addiction; which we share with you weekly.
 As an Amazon Associate, and affiliate publisher we earn a small commission from qualifying purchases and will be compensated if you make a purchase after clicking the links.

-I wouldn’t call these copycats of the Disneyland version, because, well I’ve never tried them; but these Pumpkin Spice Mickey macarons were so delicious and I was really happy with how they turned out!
-And now I have an even better excuse to take that Disneyland trip to see how they compare.
+Ok, so we wouldn’t call these copycats of the Disneyland version, because, we’ve never actually tried the real version.
+BUT these Pumpkin Spice Mickey macarons were so delicious that we really can’t imagine them being better!
+We were so happy with how they turned out!
+And now we have an even better excuse to take that Disneyland trip to see how they compare.

-We started with this recipe for the cookie itself.
-I will openly admit, macarons are such a science that I’m not sure I’ll ever be able to make my own recipe for the actual cookie portion, but I absolutely love creating fun fillings for them.
-Since most of the flavor comes from the filling, you can really get creative with flavors if you have a good basic recipe for the cookie.
+Start by making this Macaron Recipe.
+We will openly admit, macarons are such a science that we just feel safer using a tried and true chefs meticulous calculations then attempting to come up with this recipe from scratch.
+That said, since most of the flavor comes from the filling, you can really get creative with flavors if you have a good basic recipe for the cookie.

-We made our own Pumpkin Spice buttercream for the filling of these Mickey macarons, and I have the recipe below.
-Feel free to use whatever filling you like, this is just our Pumpkin Spice Buttercream that I always go to and I love how flavorful and cozy this buttercream tastes.
+We made our own Pumpkin Spice buttercream for the filling of these Mickey macarons, and have the recipe below.
+Feel free to use whatever filling you like, this is just our Pumpkin Spice Buttercream that we always go to and love how flavorful and cozy this buttercream tastes.
 For the filling, you’ll need

-- Mixer- This is the one I use for everything-I like the whisk attachment for this recipe
+- Mixer- we live by this KitchenAid Mixer and like the whisk attachment for this recipe

 - Piping bags

 - 1 c. softened butter